f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab08.rst

 For the lab, create an additional rule to bypass SSL for "Financial Data and Services" and "Health and Medicine" URL categories.

-- Click :red:`Add` to create a new rule.
+- Click :guilabel:`Add` to create a new rule.

   - **Name** - provide a unique name for the rule (ex. ":red:`urlf_bypass`").